Applicant Feedback

 Selection criteria: Please see this page on the faculty website which details the selection criteria for this course.

-Number of candidates shortlisted by HMC: Fewer than 5
+Number of candidates shortlisted by HMC: Fewer than five

 Selection criteria: Please see this page on the faculty website which details the selection criteria for this course.